edoliberty/connotations/README.md

 $ cat word-embeddings.jsonl.gz | gunzip | pc index vector upsert --index-name word-embeddings  --timeout 30m --body -
 ```

-Note that we see ```--timeout 30m``` to give the client enough time to upload the 1,000,000 records.
+Note that we set ```--timeout 30m``` to give the client enough time to upload the 1,000,000 records.

 ## Play the game